 How to Custom Trim Sound Blankets Onsite

 A field stitching kit can be shipped with the sound curtains.
 This kit will allow you to make custom cutouts, and staple new edging around the cutout.
-Be sure to ask for a field stitching kit with your order to NetWell.
+Be sure to ask for a field stitching kit when you order.

 How much do Noise Control Blankets weigh?

-The noise reduction curtains average 1.5 pounds per square foot.
+The noise reduction curtains average 1.5-2.5 pounds per square foot, depending on model.

 Can I use the noise control blankets as a window cover?